 18.5.
 Data compilation

 The country-group indices for the euro area, EU and EEA, as well as special aggregates are calculated by Eurostat using the HICP data provided by the countries.
-The computation consists of three main steps:
+The computation consists of two main steps:

 18.6.
 Adjustment